Swallowtail Apprenticeship Program

 Apprentices will have a safe and comfortable place to sleep.
 There are four small private rooms above the barn for apprentices.
 There is also a shared kitchen, toilet, and shower/bathtub in the barn.
 The large open space in the barn is a SHARED space.
 When there are programs at the farm (which is often), participants and guests will use the open space and the bathroom/kitchen for their personal needs.
 When there are no programs, apprentices can spread out into the open space and use it as a living room.
 We encourage apprentices to spend time socializing with all farm residents and guests so as to build a connected, caring farm family.
 We request that noise be kept to a minimum between 11 PM and 6 AM.

-Apprentices and farmers collaborate to prepare breakfast and lunch, and one snack per day, which are shared.
+Apprentices and farmers collaborate to prepare breakfast and lunch, which are shared.
 All ingredients are provided by the farmers and the labor of planning and cooking is shared among apprentices and staff.
 A balanced meal includes a full plate of 50% vegetables or fruits, 25% grain/starch, and 25% vegetarian protein.
 While we will do our best to accommodate special diets, apprentices may need to purchase some of their own food if their requirements are significantly more expensive that the family’s standard fare.
 We eat a whole foods diet with a preference toward food grown on the farm and low cost staple foods.
 Processed foods and luxury bulk items are to be consumed sparingly, e.g. snacks, or when packing food for time off farm.
 We will provide a document which offers more details of what is defined as staple foods and those considered limited or luxury in our whole foods diet.

 Dinner, weekend meals, and additional snacks are the responsibility of the apprentices.
 Unlimited vegetables are provided for your use.
 The resident farmers are all generally excited to collaborate on these extra meals – just ask.